allen391/vamship/README.md

-# vamship
-A Simple React UI Component Library
+# A simple UI component library based on React

+All the component allows to be customized

+- Button
+- AutoComplete
+- Icon
+- Input
+- Menu
+- Progress
+- Transition
+- Upload